Restaurants

 • the My Restaurant Franchise Strategy and Structure textbook,

-• the complete 10-module guided course,
+• the complete 10-module study framework,

 • the Strategy and Structure Blueprint framework,